 The Church and the World

 What is the church’s role in the world?
 In an environment that is becoming increasingly secularized, how should the body of believers see itself when thinking about how to share Christ with the world?
-In this sermon, Dr. Martyn Lloyd-Jones teaches on this vitally important subject from Ephesians 4:13.
-Scripture communicates eternal truth; it is relevant for every point of our lives—right down to the small details.
+In this sermon on Ephesians 4:13 titled “The Church and the World,” Dr. Martyn Lloyd-Jones teaches on this vitally important subject.
+Scripture communicates eternal truth; it is relevant for every point of one’s life—right down to the small details.
 A big failure of the church today, he says, is that it does not speak with authority on issues Scripture addresses.
-Instead of taking commands from the Bible, many believers derive them from their own philosophizing— in this way, we fail to proclaim the message of Scripture and instead preach the standards of the world.
-But, what is God’s plan for the world?
+Instead of taking commands from the Bible, many believers derive them from their own philosophizing— in this way, they fail to proclaim the message of Scripture and instead preach the standards of the world.
+But what is God’s plan for the world?
 This plan is the only message for the world in the New Testament— that everyone is in need of a savior and must turn to Jesus for forgiveness of their sins.
-Our God is coming back again, and our task as believers is to grow in Christlikeness until he comes.
-We are to show the world what it means to grow in the Lord as we await his coming for his bride, the church.
+God is coming back again, and the task for believers is to grow in Christlikeness until He comes.
+Christians are to show the world what it means to grow in the Lord as they await His coming for His bride, the church.

 About Dr. Martyn Lloyd-Jones